solarwinds/solarwinds-bindings-node/.github/Guide.md

 > **tl;dr** There is no need to modify workflows.
 All data used is externalized.

 ### Definitions
+* Local images are defined in [docker-node](./docker-node) ordered by node version.
 * S3 Staging bucket is defined in [package.json](../package.json).
 * S3 Production bucket is defined in [package.json](../package.json).
-* Build Group are images on which various versions of add-on are built.
+* Build Group are images on which the various versions of the add-on are built.
 They include combinations to support different Node versions and libc implementations.
-Generally build is done with the lowest versions of the OSes supported, so that glibc/musl versions are the oldest/most compatible.
-They are defined in [config/build-group.json](./config/build-group.json) using local Dockerfile.
+Generally build is done with the lowest versions of the OSes supported, so that `glibc`/`musl` versions are the oldest/most compatible.
+They are listed in [config/build-group.json](./config/build-group.json) and defined using local Dockerfile.
-* Fallback Group images are defined in [config/fallback-group.json](./config/fallback-group.json) using [images from Docker Hub](https://hub.docker.com/_/node) or using local Dockerfiles.
+* Fallback Group images are listed in [config/fallback-group.json](./config/fallback-group.json) and defined using [images from Docker Hub](https://hub.docker.com/_/node).
 They include OS and Node version combinations that *can* build for source.
-* Prebuilt Group images are defined in [config/prebuilt-group.json](./config/prebuilt-group.json) using [images from Docker Hub](https://hub.docker.com/_/node) or using local Dockerfiles.
+* Prebuilt Group images are listed in [config/prebuilt-group.json](./config/prebuilt-group.json) and defined using [images from Docker Hub](https://hub.docker.com/_/node) or using local Dockerfiles.
 They include OS and Node version combinations that *can not* build for source and thus require a prebuilt tarball.
-* Target Group images are defined in [config/target-group.json](./config/target-group.json) using [images from Docker Hub](https://hub.docker.com/_/node) or using local Dockerfiles.
+* Target Group images are listed in [config/target-group.json](./config/target-group.json) and defined using [images from Docker Hub](https://hub.docker.com/_/node) or using local Dockerfiles.
 They include a wide variety of OS and Node version combinations.
 Group includes both images that can build from code as well as those which can not.
-* Local images are defined in [docker-node](./docker-node).

 ### Adding a local Dockerfile